-Three faculty members and one staff member at Alfred State College were honored recently with Chancellor’s Awards for Excellence in Classified Service, Teaching, and Faculty Service.
+Five employees were honored recently with Chancellor’s Awards for Excellence in Faculty Service, Professional Service, Teaching, and Classified Service.